dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 # *Given*: reading and verifying input

 The *Given* keyword marks the first phase of Zencode execution, where input is read and processed and some variables are set.
 More precisely:
- - Read data from files, passed using the *-a* and *-k* parameters, formatted in JSON or CBOR (where JSON is the default and CBOR needs to be specified)
+ - Read data from files, passed using the *--data* and *--keys* parameters, formatted in JSON or CBOR (where JSON is the default and CBOR needs to be specified)
  - State the identity of the script executor
  - Validate the input, both synctatically and cryptographically.